 Florida Teacher Requirements for Audiologists and Speech-Language Pathologists

 Audiologists in the public schools are contract employees and do not fall under specific teacher requirements of the state Department of Education.
-State Licensure is typically required for practice in the schools.
+State licensure issued by the Florida Board of Speech-Language Pathology and Audiology is typically required for practice in the schools.

 Specialization Requirements for Certification in the Area of Speech-Language Impaired (Grades K–12) - Academic Class

 - Completion of the following education courses:

 a.
 Three semester hours in survey of exceptional student education, and

 b.
 Three semester hours in school organization or general curriculum which includes the elementary and secondary instructional levels

 - Completion of specialization requirements by one of the following plans:

 Plan One: A master's or higher degree with a graduate major in speech-language pathology